Skip to main content

 • Bioindustrial Manufacturing and Design Ecosystem (BioMADE)

-BioMADE is building a sustainable, domestic, end-to-end bioindustrial manufacturing ecosystem.
-BioMADE, a Manufacturing USA Institute, has the mission and flexibility to propel new biotechnology products from the laboratory to the commercial market.
+Bioindustrial Manufacturing and Design Ecosystem (BioMADE), a Manufacturing USA Institute, is building a sustainable, domestic, end-to-end bioindustrial manufacturing ecosystem.
+BioMADE has the mission and flexibility to propel new biotechnology products from the laboratory to the commercial market.
 In addition to supporting the development of technologies to strengthen American competitiveness, BioMADE is building the workforce of the future by partnering with K-12 schools, community colleges, universities, and professional development organizations.

 Related Reports